Thursday, September 11, 2025

 “Give heed to me, O Lord, and listen to the voice of those who contend with me!”
 Jeremiah 18:19

-Jeremiah’s prayer to God, “Give heed” contrasts with what his enemies plan to do against him.
-They say, “let us not give heed to any of his words.”
-Jeremiah wants God to listen to what they are saying and take righteous action upon them.
+Jeremiah’s words “GIVE HEED” contrast with the words of his enemies.
+They say, “let us NOT give HEED to any of his words.”
+Jeremiah wants God to HEED what they are saying and take righteous action upon them.

 Westminster Larger Catechism, Q. 191, says, “Pray that the kingdom of sin and Satan may be destroyed, the Gospel promulgated throughout the world.”